 Antimicrobial resistance (AMR) in milk and other dairy products has become a significant concern, as resistant bacteria increasingly represent a challenge and threat for food production safety and public health all around the world (Vesković-Moračanin et al., 2025).
 The use of antibiotics in dairy production and food processing contributes to selection and dissemination of resistant bacteria, which complicates the treatment choices available for patients and increases the risk of transmission through the food chain (Pires et al., 2024).
 In last decades, understanding of AMR in dairy systems has developed, highlighting the role that milk and their derivative products might play as reservoirs and vectors for resistant microbiota (Chaves et al., 2024).
 The significance of this domain is underlined by alarming figures, such as an estimated 10 million annual deaths globally due to AMR by the year 2050 which will have a hefty economic burden exceeding $100 trillion worldwide (Jimenez et al., 2024).

 Probiotics comprise of live microorganisms which consume directly or indirectly from ingested amount in a manner that is efficient and the host, which include Lactobacillus and Bifidobacterium species extensively found in dairy (Vesković-Moračanin et al., 2025) beverages (Arunavarsini et al., 2024), foods (Lathief & Manjusha, 2024).
 AMR is defined as the ability of microorganisms to resist antimicrobial agents, which are often mediated by resistance genes that can be horizontally transferred (Karabasil et al., 2025).
 The probiotics and AMR interplay involves the processes of the bacterial probiotic (competitive exclusion, synthesis of antimicrobial metabolites and immunological regulation), which can lead to decreased colonization with resistant organisms (Vesković-Moračanin et al., 2025).
-This approach is consistent with the focus of the review on the contribution of probiotics in controlling antimicrobial resistance in dairying.
+This approach is consistent with the focus of the review on the contribution of probiotics in controlling antimicrobial resistance in dairy farming.

 Inclusion of probiotics in dairy products such as yoghurt and cheese improves gut health, serves as a carrier for these beneficial microorganisms.
 The fermentation process in dairy has capacity to improve the survivability and effectiveness of probiotics, thus enhancing its capacity against AMR (Grujović et al., 2025).
 They boost the host immune response, thus providing an additional layer of protection against infections and reducing antibiotic use (Pattanaik et al., 2022).
 The mutuality of the gut microbiota can be fixed and conserved by probiotics thus avoiding the colonization of antibiotic-resistant bacteria (Kim et al., 2025).
 Although probiotics are recognized as an alternative to antibiotics, it still remains a major challenge for the knowledge gap on efficacy and potential safety of these products in combating antimicrobial resistance among dairy (Kim et al., 2025; Refaat et al., 2025; Tran et al., 2024).
 It is controversial whether probiotic strains may harbor and be able to transfer antibiotic resistance genes, which poses risks as well as health benefits (Sharma et al., 2024).
 The exact mechanism through which probiotics perform their antimicrobial impact on resistant infections is poorly understood, and the balance between the benefits and risk of probiotics needs to be further studied (Leistikow et al., 2022).